project-alice-assistant/docs/docs/setup/alice-cli.md

 One critical and very error-prone part is the sound device installation.
 We recommend you run Alice with a Respeaker, so the CLI only supports them for now, but the Alice installation process proposes more devices that she **try** to install for you.

 ### Sound test
-Lets you test your sound device with a typical `left-right` audio
+Lets you test your sound device, both mic and speaker

 ### Install Alice
 This will install Alice with your guidance.
 You'll need to answer a few questions for the first settings and the CLI will deploy Alice on the connected device.